 like a past memory.
 There was no way back anymore.

-The light seemed inviting, warm and patient in its wondrous existence,
+inviting, warm and patient in its wondrous, unwavering way, a companion

-unveiled only a small area of my surroundings, as if this was all
+had unveiled only a small area of my surroundings, as if this was all

 there was.
-And to my amazement once I had got used to it I discovered that there
+And to my amazement once I had got used to it, I discovered

 tried to feel my way in utter darkness towards the hut and already feared